 The trading results for the period and the Company's financial position at the end of the period are shown in the attached financial statements.
 No dividend was paid in the current period.

 Directors

-The directors who held office during the period and up to the date of signature of the financial statements were as follows:
+The Directors who held office during the period and up to the date of signature of the financial statements were as follows:

-Mr J Wykes (Appointed 6 August 2020 and resigned 16 July 2021)
+J Wykes (Resigned 16 July 2021)